How To Converse in Cloud

 No matter which digital use cases you’re pursuing, access to diverse cloud on-ramps will make it easier to achieve your goals.
 As the global market leader in native cloud on-ramps, Equinix can help you connect with your chosen cloud providers when and where you want.

-Equinix colocation data centers are available in 70 markets globally.
+Equinix colocation data centers are available in 76 markets globally.
 Many of these markets are home to low-latency cloud on-ramps, with all major cloud providers represented.

-For example, Platform Equinix includes:
+For example, Equinix is home to:

 • Access to AWS Direct Connect in 45+ strategic markets—more than any other data center provider

-• Microsoft Azure ExpressRoute availability in 36 global locations on five continents, making us the leading provider of ExpressRoute globally
+• Microsoft Azure ExpressRoute availability in 36+ global locations on five continents, making us the leading provider of ExpressRoute globally

 [1] Emily Dreibelbis, Samsung Software Engineers Busted for Pasting Proprietary Code Into ChatGPT, PCMag, April 7, 2023.